estherjulia/LeaveManagementSystem/README.md

 # **Student Leave Management System**

-A simple Student Leave Management System to help students manage and track their leave requests.
-This system is built with **React.js** for the frontend, **Node.js** for the backend, and **MySQL** as the database to store leave records.
+The **Student Leave Management System** is a web application that allows students to easily manage and track their leave requests.
+Students can log in to their accounts, apply for leave, check the status of their leave requests, and view their leave history.
+On the other hand, administrators have the ability to approve or decline leave requests and access the leave history of all students.
+This system streamlines the leave management process, ensuring smooth communication and record-keeping between students and admins.

 ## **Features**